top of page

 2013: The Burden of Illness Report

-In 2013, PHA Canada conducted an in-depth survey of the burdens associated with a PH diagnosis in Canada.
-This Burden of Illness (BOI) survey was national in scope and asked each respondent about their journey since their PH diagnosis.
-The resulting report provided a comprehensive picture of daily living with PH and has been an invaluable source of information for educating decision-makers in the complex lives of families affected by PH and a crucial advocacy tool in the years since.
+In 2013, PHA Canada conducted an in-depth national survey of the burdens associated with a pulmonary hypertension diagnosis in Canada.
+This Burden of Illness (BOI) survey asked each respondent about their journey since their PH diagnosis.

 PHA Canada